Said Aouita and Mark Nenow in a 10000m race in 1986 at the Bislett Games in Oslo

-The following runners are also available: Arne Andersson, Said Aouita, Roger Bannister, Bernard Barmasai, Luigi Beccali, David Bedford, Wilson Boit Kipketer, Pyotr Bolotnikov, Juri Borzakovsky, Jean Bouin, Brahim Boulami, Brahim Boutaib,
+The following runners are also available: Arne Andersson, Said Aouita, Roger Bannister, Bernard Barmasai, Dieter Baumann, Luigi Beccali, David Bedford, Wilson Boit Kipketer, Pyotr Bolotnikov, Juri Borzakovsky, Jean Bouin, Brahim Boulami, Brahim Boutaib,

 Audun Boysen, Fermin Cacho, Chris Chataway, Richard Chelimo, Jerzy Chromik, Ron Clarke, Tom Courtney, Alberto Cova, Glen Cunningham, Peter Elliott, Mohamed Farah, Marcello Fiasconaro, Brendan Foster, Mohamed Gammoudi,

 Anders Gärderud, Haile Gebrselassie, Murray Halberg, Rudolf Harbig, Siegfried Herrmann, Derek Ibbotson, Volmari Iso-Hollo, Alberto Juantorena, Kipchoge Keino, Franz-Josef Kemper, Samson Kimobwa, Wilson Kipketer, Asbel Kiprop, Peter Koech,

 Hannes Kolehmainen, Vladimir Kuts, John Landy, Jules Ladoumegue, Werner Lueg, Taoufik Makhloufi, Sydney Maree, Jürgen May, Noureddine Morceli, Noah Ngeny, Gunnar Nielsen, Venuste Niyongabo, Harald Norpoth, Kerry O'Brien, Yobes Ondieki,

 Otto Peltzer, Gordon Pirie, Gaston Reiff, Ville Ritola, Gaston Roelants, Peter Rono, Istvan Rozsavölgyi, Jim Ryun, Ilmari Salminen, Bob Schul, Nils Schumann, William Sigei, Khalid Skah, Peter Snell, Norman Taber,